facebook/react/compiler/packages/babel-plugin-react-compiler/src/__tests__/fixtures/compiler/preserve-memo-validation/useMemo-dropped-infer-always-invalidating.expect.md

 import { useMemo } from "react";
 import { useHook } from "shared-runtime";

-// useMemo values may not be memoized in Forget output if we
+// useMemo values may not be memoized in Compiler output if we
 // infer that their deps always invalidate.
 // This is still correct as the useMemo in source was effectively
 // a no-op already.